A K-drama Fan's Guide to the Baeksang Arts Awards

 Established in 1965 as a way to promote Korean pop culture and art, and to boost artists’ morale, the awards are presented by Ilgan Sports, a major news outlet covering entertainment and sports, and its sister company, cable channel JTBC Plus.
 The awards are named after Hankook Ilbo newspaper founder Chang Key-young, whose pen name was "Baeksang."
 Historically, the awards are held during the second quarter of every year, in front of a live audience.

 The judging panel is made up of seven judges who are selected by a committee of experts in the entertainment industry, media, and academe.
-The list of nominees is drawn from a survey from around 40 industry experts.
+The list of nominees is drawn from a survey from at least 40 industry experts.

 In the past, these judges and experts have included officials from the Seoul Foundation for Arts and Culture, Cultural Enrichment Committee, Korea Broadcast Advertising Corporation (KOBACO), Korea Creative Content Agency (KOCCA); professors from Seoul Women’s University, Yonsei University, Dongduk Women’s University; editors and critics from such media outlets as Korea Joongang Daily; and esteemed PDs (Producing Directors).